-A country with a landscape just as varied as its diverse population, Lebanon offers a unique experience as a crossroads between the Middle East and the Mediterranean.
-From vast plains and magnificent mountains to shimmering oceans and lush valleys, the country offers much to explore.
+A country with a landscape as varied as its diverse population, Lebanon offers a unique experience as a crossroads between the Middle East and the Mediterranean.
+From vast plains and magnificent mountains to shimmering oceans and lush valleys, Lebanon offers much to explore.

-Lebanon’s population is well educated and capable of filling most skilled positions.
-This means there's no major push to attract foreign workers to the country.
+Lebanon’s population is highly educated and capable of filling most skilled positions.
+This means there’s no major push to attract foreign workers to the country.
 Most expats working in Lebanon are employed by NGOs or within the diplomatic arena.
-Other skilled foreigners work in construction, architecture or engineering.
+Other skilled foreigners work in construction, architecture, or engineering.
 Tourism also offers opportunities for expats in Lebanon.

 The population is predominantly Muslim with a Christian minority.
-Due to the instability and conflicts in a number of Lebanon’s regional neighbours, the country has also become host to refugees from Iraq, Sudan and Syria.
+Due to the instability and conflicts in several of Lebanon’s regional neighbours, the country has also become host to refugees from Iraq, Sudan, and Syria.
 The presence of these refugees has often been a contentious issue, particularly with regard to the influx of those from Palestine.

-Arabic is the official language of Lebanon, although French and English are also widely spoken.
+Although French and English are also widely spoken, Arabic is the official language of Lebanon.
 These languages are also spoken and taught in many Lebanese secondary schools.
 All three languages are used in business circles.
-Therefore, expats doing business in Lebanon should be able to converse easily enough if they know one or more of these languages.
+Therefore, you should be able to converse easily if you know one or more of these languages when doing business in Lebanon.

 Cost of living in Lebanon

-New arrivals in Lebanon will find the cost of living in Beirut, Lebanon's capital, significantly higher in comparison to other cities in the Middle East.
+New arrivals in Lebanon will find the cost of living in Beirut, Lebanon’s capital, significantly higher in comparison to other cities in the Middle East.
 The cost of housing, food and energy largely account for the high cost of living.
-Another expense that expats moving to Beirut will encounter is transport.
-The city lacks public transport, so the use of a private car is necessary.
+Another large expense you will encounter is transport.
+The city lacks public transport, so using a private car is necessary.

-The Lebanese government views education as a priority and the country has one of the highest literacy rates in the Middle East.
+The Lebanese government prioritises education, and the country has one of the highest literacy rates in the Middle East.
 Lebanese children particularly excel in mathematics and science.
-Most Lebanese children attend private local schools that offer the International Baccalaureate programme.
-There are also international schools offering foreign curricula, most of which are in Beirut.
+Many Lebanese children attend private local schools that offer the International Baccalaureate programme.
+You can also find international schools offering foreign curricula in Beirut.

 Climate in Lebanon

-The Mediterranean climate of Lebanon brings hot summers and pleasantly cool winters.
-The hottest month of the year is August, when coastal temperatures can reach 95°F (35°C).
+Lebanon’s Mediterranean climate brings hot summers and pleasantly cool winters.
+The hottest month of the year is August, and coastal temperatures can reach 95°F (35°C).
 January is the coldest month, with an average temperature of 50°F (10°C).
-The rainy season is from November to March – rain tends to fall in heavy, periodic cloud bursts.
+The rainy season is from November to March, and rain tends to fall in heavy, periodic cloudbursts.

 Lebanon’s vibrant culture and diversity are what set it apart from other Middle Eastern destinations.
 These factors will also help ease the integration of expat families and lessen the culture shock that foreigners may experience in other countries in the region.